-In soliciting or selecting a private entity with which to enter into a public-private agreement, the bill requires the department to use 1 or more of the following procurement approaches:
+In soliciting or selecting a private entity with which to enter into a public-private agreement, the bill requires the department to use one or more of the following procurement approaches:

-Sealed bidding.

-Selection of proposals, with or without negotiations, based on qualifications, development proposals, technical proposals, financial proposals, best value, or any combination of them.

-Any competitive selection process that the department determines to be appropriate or reasonable.
+- o Sealed bidding. - Selection of proposals, with or without negotiations, based on qualifications, development proposals, technical proposals, financial proposals, best value, or any combination of them. - o Any competitive selection process that the department determines to be appropriate or reasonable.